 We created this video during school to get our classmates to grow mustaches and donate money during the month of Movember.
 We shot and edited the video in 24 hours, and during the unveiling we got such a good reception that we decided to submit it for the Movember Moscars competition.

 Our video was featured on the site as the video to beat, and got over 25k views in a month.
 We were technically disqualified because we used a popular song with no rights to said song, but they gave us third place anyway.

 Sometimes there are occasions when you wish you could give a card, but there are no cards that say things like "hey great job not getting pregnant".
-Well actually, now there are.
+Now there are.